Silvana741/tla_project_raft/Project_Report_Silvana.md

 HovercRaft:
     - introduces IP multicast to solve IO bottleneck - instead of targeting a specific server, clients inside the datacenter send their requests to a multicast group that includes the leader and the followers
     - IP multicast does not guarantee ordering or delivery, that's why ordering needs to be handled by the leader
+    - bounded queues used to deal with node failures
+    - steps:
+        (1) the leader inserts entries at log_idx, the head of the log without determining yet which node will send the reply;
+        (2) the leader selects the node in charge of replying to the client and updates the announced_idx accordingly; (3) the commit_idx represents the point upon which consensus has been reached; (4) the applied_idx represents the point upon which operations have been applied to the state machine.
+Each follower also has its own set of applied_idx, commit_idx, and log_idx indices on its local log.
+Announced_idx is relevant only for the leader.
+Followers communicate their applied_idx to the leader as part of the append_entries reply.